Skip to main content

 The very act of participating in a program under a cloud of surveillance can, paradoxically, degrade the health it intends to promote.
 This phenomenon, where the observation of a system alters the system itself, is a recognized principle in both social and physical sciences.

-In a human biological context, the of feeling monitored can become a significant contributor to allostatic overload ∞ the wear and tear on the body that accumulates as an individual is exposed to repeated or chronic stress.
+In a human biological context, the chronic stress of feeling monitored can become a significant contributor to allostatic overload ∞ the wear and tear on the body that accumulates as an individual is exposed to repeated or chronic stress.
 This load is measurable.

 It can be seen in elevated inflammatory markers like C-reactive protein (CRP), altered lipid profiles, and changes in immune cell populations.
 The information an employee provides to a wellness program could, in a high-surveillance environment, be documenting its own negative impact.